Array

 New primary structure.

-• 3.
+• 4.
 Guidelines recommend that existing healthy trees on the site be preserved and protected during construction.
 The mature oak tree at the rear of the property should be preserved and protected, unless revisions to parking make removal necessary.
-The final site plan should include a native or naturalized shade tree in the front and rear yards.
+The site plan includes a tree in the front yard, and the final site plan should include a tree in the rear yard.

-• 5.
-The four-bay, one-story façade is similar in height to the context, but it is significantly wider in scale.

 • 6.
+The four-bay, one-story façade is similar in height to the context, but it is wider in scale.

-The design features a 6' wide by 8' deep stoop recessed under the front-gable massing shared with the garage.
+• 7.
+The design features a 6' wide by 8' deep stoop recessed under the telescoped front-gable massing and supported by one 8" square column.
 The guidelines recommend that new construction feature porches with proportions and supports similar to the context, allowing for stoops where porches are not traditional.
-The stoop should be widened to be a partial width porch supported by two columns.
+The infill construction present on the block and surrounding area features partial-width porches.
+The Board should discuss whether the proposed stoop should be widened.

-• 7.
+• 8.
 Guidelines recommend window and door styles be similar to historic houses on the block with a similar ratio of solid to void.
 The proposed half-lite paneled front door is appropriate.
-The 4/4 single-hung and 1/1 single-hung windows are compatible with the context, and the façade and rear elevation feature a sufficient ratio of solid to void.
-However, the fixed window on the right elevation should be revised to be single-hung, and a window should be added to the left elevation, to be approved by staff.
+The 4/4 single-hung and 1/1 single-hung windows are compatible with the context, and the façade, right, and rear elevation feature a sufficient ratio of solid to void.
+A window should be added to the left elevation to avoid a blank wall.
+The façade elevation drawing should be formally revised to show the proposed window in the right bay, which should feature the same design as the adjacent windows.

-• 9.
-The asphalt shingles meet the design guidelines.
+• 10.
+The asphalt shingles and block foundation clad in cement washed stucco meet the design guidelines.
 The horizontal siding should be clapboard style with an overlap, as opposed to Dutch lap, flush panel, or board-and-batten siding.
-The cement wash on the block foundation should be revised to a parge-coat or stucco cladding.

 Property Notes / Work to be Completed

 • New primary structure fronting Savoy Street.
-One-story residence features an exterior of horizontal siding, a 6/12 pitch side gable roof with three front-gable massings clad in asphalt shingles, and a cement-washed concrete block foundation.
-The house will be 64' wide by 46' deep (not including rear deck, 32' without garage) and is proposed to be set 33.7' from the front lot line.
+One-story residence features an exterior of horizontal siding, a 6/12 pitch side gable roof with three front-gable massings clad in asphalt shingles, and a concrete block foundation clad in cement washed stucco.
+The house will be 54' wide by 46' deep (not including rear deck) and is proposed to be set 33.7' from the front lot line.
 It features a 6' wide by 8' deep concrete stoop recessed under part of a front-gable massing that is supported by one 8" square column.
-Parking is a projecting front-entry two-car garage that is accessed via a 20' wide concrete driveway from Savoy Street.
+Parking is a 20' wide concrete driveway accessed via Savoy Street.

-• The façade features four bays, with a front-gable massing with a 4/4 single-hung window with shutters in the leftmost bay, followed by paired 4/4 single-hung windows with shutters on the main massing, and two telescoped front-gable massings with shakes in the gable fields containing the stoop, half-lite front door, and the garage door make up the right two bays.
+• The façade features four bays, with a front-gable massing with a 4/4 single-hung window with shutters in the leftmost bay, followed by paired 4/4 single-hung windows with shutters on the main massing, and two telescoped front-gable massings with shakes in the gable fields containing the stoop, half-lite front door, and a window making up the right two bays.
 The left elevation is devoid of windows, and the right elevation features one fixed window.
 The rear elevation features four 1/1 single-hung windows flanking full-lite doors leading to a raised wooden deck.

 Applicable Guidelines